 In fact, what causes fat to spoil is light.
 Both saturated and unsaturated fats are prone to going stale when exposed to constant light sources.
 This is why butter is wrapped in tinted foil and olive oil always comes in coloured glass.
 Luckily, your beef fat will be in the fridge and the light will go off when you close the door.

-At Richmond Station one of our most beloved side dishes is Pommes Kennedy, which is essentially scalloped potatoes cooked in beef fat instead of clarified butter or bechamel.
-It can be a bit of a process to make, but here’s a home cook friendly recipe.
+At Richmond Station, one of the most beloved side dishes is Pommes Kennedy, which is essentially scalloped potatoes cooked in beef fat instead of clarified butter or bechamel.
+It can be a bit of a process to make, but here’s a home cook-friendly recipe.

 I also use beef fat in my stir fry as well and its a great flavour profile for sauteed broccoli, kale and tofu (I know I know, it’s not vegetarian then).
 Tofu is a great staple for any kitchen and fun source of protein that accompanies almost any side or sauce.
 Seared in a little beef fat, tofu takes on a whole new life.

 You should keep your WSB beef fat in the door of your fridge and use it as a cooking fat when you’re pan searing or oven roasting meats and vegetables.
 Don’t worry about freezing and it doesn’t be in a rush to use it: the shelf life on it is great.
 One warning is that the flavour is really strong and it’s not a great fat selection for chicken breast or a delicate fish.